crystalcommerce/Frontend-Standards/README.md

     ```

 - **IDs and Class names**
-    - The use of IDs is not allowed in CSS and should only be used for Javascript
+    - The use of IDs is not allowed in CSS and should only be used for Javascript.

     *Bad*
     ```css